 If you haven’t found the right objective goal-setting framework for setting roadmap priorities, consider Objectives and Key Results (OKRs).
 The OKR framework was popularized by Google, which attributes much of its success to this goal-setting model.
 Google has used OKRs (objectives and key results) since the beginning when they had only a few dozen employees.
 Although not designed for product roadmaps in particular, the OKR model has a lot to offer product teams.
 (Besides, we had you at “popularized by Google,” didn’t we?)

-Let’s discuss what the OKR framework is, why many successful companies have adopted it, and how your team can use this approach to improve your product strategy.
+Let’s discuss what the OKR framework is, why many successful companies have adopted it, and how your team can use this approach to improve your product strategy, and drive an OKR roadmap.

 What is the OKR framework?